EPICTM PLUS/ EPICTM PLUS SUPRA STENTED PORCINE TISSUE VALVES

 INDICATION FOR USE

-- Accelerated deterioration due to calcific degeneration of the Epic and Epic Supra valve may occur in:
+- Accelerated deterioration due to calcific degeneration of the Epic Plus and Epic Plus Supra valve may occur in:

 - children, adolescents, or young adults;